 “Supposing this is all real,” Alice pressed, “how exactly did you come to find this information…?”

-“We didn’t find it,” Theta replied.
+“It depends on your definition of find.
+On one hand, you could view it as this: we didn’t find it,” Theta replied.
 “We were the ones who developed and refined it.
-The parts of the vitae theory that you’ve been taught and have come to know were developed by us.”
+The parts of the vitae theory that you’ve been taught and have come to know were developed by us.
+Alternatively… you could say that while we did develop and refine it, we were given a helping hand… Though they say a hand that is extended outwards in guidance can just as well be extended out in…”

 Alice felt a chill run down her spine.